alberto-paparella/alberto-paparella.github.io/_pages/cv.md

 Work experience
 ======
-* 2024.03 - 2024.06: Teaching Assistant of Computer Architecture and Laboratory
-  * Department of Mathematics and Computer Science, University of Ferrara
-  * Duties included: introduction to the Assembly programming language for the MIPS architecture through the MARS simulator and support for the course excercises
-  * Supervisor: Michele Favalli
 * 2023.02 - 2023.07: Intership at University of Bologna
   * Department of Computer Science and Engineering, University of Bologna
   * Duties includes: study of the application of Probabilistic Diffusion Models to